U.S. charges China-based Zoom executive with disrupting Tiananmen video commemorations

 NEW YORK, Dec 18 (Reuters) - U.S. prosecutors on Friday charged a China-based executive at Zoom Video Communications Inc ZM.O with involvement in a scheme to disrupt video meetings commemorating the 31st anniversary of the Tiananmen Square crackdown in China.

-Jin is not in U.S. custody.
-A lawyer for him could not immediately be identified.
-Zoom did not immediately respond to requests for comment.
+A spokesman for Zoom said the company is reviewing the complaint.
+Jin is not in U.S. custody and a lawyer for him could not immediately be identified.

+"Jin willingly committed crimes, and sought to mislead others at the company, to help (Chinese) authorities censor and punish U.S. users' core political speech merely for exercising their rights to free expression," Acting U.S. Attorney Seth DuCharme in Brooklyn said in a statement.

 (Reporting by Jonathan Stempel, Editing by Rosalba O'Brien)